ArtemYurov/camelot-php/README.md

-# randomstate/camelot-php
+# kayukoff/camelot-php

-A PHP wrapper for Camelot, the python PDF table extraction library
+A PHP wrapper for Camelot, the python PDF table extraction library.

+A fork from randomstate/camelot-php updated for user with Symfony 6 and PHP 8.

 ## Installation

-`composer require randomstate/camelot-php`
+`composer require kayukoff/camelot-php`

 ## Usage